pthom/cleantype/README.md

 - conanfile  and tools
 - travis and appveyor support (with conan)
-- unit tests using doctests and cmake_register_test
+- unit tests using doctests
 - ccache auto-detection
 - pre-populated folder structure